codefresh-io/docs.codefresh.io/_docs/integrations/oidc-pipelines.md

 **Custom audiences with the `obtain-oidc-id-token` step**

-Instead of configuring the URL of the Codefresh platform URL as the audience, you can pass single or multiple custom audiences in the `obtain-oidc-id-token` step.
+Instead of using the default audience which is the Codefresh platform URL, you can pass single or multiple custom audiences in the `obtain-oidc-id-token` step.

 Here are examples of single and multiple audiences in the `obtain-oidc-id-token` step.